braidchat/braid/docs/dev/getting-up-and-running-in-development.md

 If you edit a `.cljs` file in the repo, it should auto-update the page in the browser (no need for refreshing).
 Note: when developing, you should always have the Chrome/Firefox inspector, with "Disable Cache" on (under the Network Tab).

-## 3. Datomic
+## Datomic

-By default, Braid uses Datomic's in-memory database, which requires no set-up, but, it requires re-seeding every time you start the REPL.
+By default, Braid uses Datomic's in-memory database, which requires no set-up, but, it requires re-seeding every time you restart the REPL.

 To have data survive a REPL restart, you'll need to persist it to disk by installing Datomic.